gitter-badger/json-binders/README.md

 - for JVM run `benchTestJVM/jmh:run`
 - for JS run `benchTestJS/run`

-Here is the results that I get on Macbook Pro Core i5 2.5GHz:
+Here are results that I've got on Macbook Pro Core i5 2.5GHz:

 TBD